aws/aws-cdk-rfcs/text/0039-reduce-module-size.md

 Today, we are launching a smaller version of the AWS CDK v2 framework library, `aws-cdk-lib`.
 And, a change in the AWS CDK v2 CLI to support this smaller framework library.
-Before today’s release, the unpacked size of this package was 238 MB.
+Before today’s release, the unpacked size of this package was 234 MB.
 This large size prevented many customers from being able to use it, and caused performance problems for others.
 It also prevented the CDK team from releasing certain new features.
-Now, the size of the package is 100 MB.
+Now, the size of the package is less than 100 MB.
 This smaller version also has a mechanism for adding new lambda-layer dependencies.
 Because of this launch, the AWS CDK framework will be able to add support for more versions of kubectl, and awscliv2.

 ### Why should I use this feature?